yhdgms1/grim-jsx/README.md

 So you can use the button reference in your code.

-### No Runtime
+### String Mode

-But what if you just want Grim to compile JSX into strings and not to bring it's own runtime?
+But what if you just want Grim to compile JSX into strings and not to use DOM?
 You can use the `enableStringMode` option.
 Within this mode, this code:

 ```jsx